Maxsander123/Server-Setup/README.md

 │   ├── setup_web_server.sh
 │   └── ...
 ├── LICENSE
-├── README.md
-└── ...
+└── README.md

-    configs/: Contains sample or default configuration files for various services (e.g., web server, SSH, firewall). scripts/: Shell scripts that handle installing packages, updating configurations, and generally automating the server setup process.
+    configs/: Contains example or default configuration files for various services. scripts/: Houses the main setup scripts used to automate installations and configurations.

 Contributing

 Contributions are welcome!
-Here’s how you can help:
+To propose changes:

-    Fork the Project.
+    Fork the repository.
-    Create a Feature Branch:
+    Create a new branch:

-git checkout -b feature/some-improvement
+git checkout -b feature/my-improvement

-Commit Your Changes:
+Make your changes and commit them:

-git commit -m "Add some improvement"
+git commit -m "Add feature or fix bug"

-Push to the Branch:
+Push to GitHub:

-    git push origin feature/some-improvement
+    git push origin feature/my-improvement

-    Open a Pull Request.
+    Open a Pull Request on this repository.

-Please provide a clear description of any changes and testing steps.
 License

 This project is licensed under the MIT License.
-You’re free to use, modify, and distribute this software as long as the original license is included.
+Feel free to modify and use these scripts according to your needs.
 Contact

-If you have any questions, suggestions, or want to report an issue, feel free to open an issue or reach out:
+For any questions, improvements, or bugs, please:

+    Open an issue on GitHub: Issues
-    Author: Maxsander123
+    Reach out to Maxsander123